Quantum Dissipation at Conical Intersections of Quasienergies: Dissipation and stationary state

-\sect{Coupling via $\sigma_z$ and Floquet-Gibbs state} A bath coupling via $S=\sigma_z$ anti-commutes with the generalized parity operator such that $G^\dagger\sigma_z G = -\sigma_z$.
-Then the symmetry relation of the matrix element of $S$ acquires a minus sign and reads $S_{01,k} = (-1)^{k+1} S_{10,k}$.
+A bath coupling via $S=\sigma_z$ anti-commutes with the generalized parity operator and, thus, $G^\dagger\sigma_z G = -\sigma_z$.
+Then the symmetry relation for the matrix element of $S$ acquires a minus sign such that $S_{01,k} = (-1)^{k+1} S_{10,k}$.
 Since the rates $\Gamma_{\alpha\beta}$ depend only on absolute values, the generic behavior discussed above should be found as well.
 However, as we can appreciate in Fig.~\ref{fig:populationZ}(a), this is the case only very close to the intersection, while for a slightly smaller amplitude, the population of $\phi_0$ becomes much larger.
 The reason for this is that there the Fourier component with $k=0$ dominates.
-This becomes clear when computing the matrix elements within the usual high-frequency approximation, $\langle\phi_0(t)|\sigma_z|\phi_1(t)\rangle= -1$ (see the explicit expressions in the \supplement), i.e., it is time independent such that $S_{\alpha\beta,k}$ vanishes unless $k=0$.
-Therefore, we expect to find a Floquet-Gibbs state.
-Indeed the conditions for the emergence of such state formulated in Refs.~\cite{ShiraiPRE15, ShiraiNJP16} are fulfilled, namely the driving frequency is very large, while the driving and the system-bath coupling commute.
+This becomes clear when computing the matrix elements within the usual high-frequency approximation, $\langle\phi_0(t)|\sigma_z|\phi_1(t)\rangle= -1$, which can be easily verified by the explicit expressions given in the Appendix.
+Hence, $S_{10}(t)$ is time independent such that $S_{\alpha\beta,k}$ vanishes unless $k=0$.
+Therefore, as discussed above, we expect to find a Floquet-Gibbs state.
+Indeed the conditions for the emergence of such state formulated in Refs.~\cite{ShiraiPRE15, ShiraiNJP16} are fulfilled, namely the driving frequency is very large, while the driving and the system-bath coupling commute at all times.

 We are also interested in intermediate frequencies for which components with $k\neq0$ still contribute.
 Very close to the intersection, $r$ is sufficiently small such that the term with $k=0$ may be neglected.
 Then the population $p_0$ still resembles the generic case, including the discontinuity at $A_0$.
 When moving away from the intersection, however, $r$ grows such that the contribution of $S_{\alpha\beta,0}$ becomes increasingly important and one observes a crossover from the generic behavior to a Floquet-Gibbs state.
 Data along the $A$-axis in Fig.~\ref{fig:populationZ}(b) verify that for $\Omega=5\Delta$, features of the generic behavior are still present.
 With increasing frequency, the crossover region shrinks and eventually disappears.